About Me

 img_6841

-I am a southeast Alaskan transplant (from Juneau), where I grew up and started my wildlife education as a deck hand on a commercial fishing boat (FV The Blue Zephyr).
-During schooling I served as a research assistant out of Gustavus, Alaska conducting harbor seal, cow-calf population scans, which continued into to Maui Hawai’i, as a research naturalist for Pacific Whale Foundation.
+I am a southeast Alaskan transplant (from Juneau), where I grew up along the Lynn Canal and started my wildlife education as a deck hand on a commercial fishing boat (FV The Blue Zephyr).
+During college I served as a research assistant out of Gustavus, Alaska conducting harbor seal, cow-calf population scans.
+Upon completion of my B.S. in Zoology, I moved to Maui Hawai’i, and worked as a research naturalist for Pacific Whale Foundation before joining the Department of Psychology at The University of Montana and earning my masters and doctorate in Comparative Behavior (i.e., Animal Behavior; Behavioral Neuroscience).

-In the last two decades, I have enjoyed a career at Pacific University in Forest Grove, as a Professor of Comparative Animal Behavior and Neuroscience.
-If I’m not at Pacific University, I spend my professional time researching animal welfare among Sea Otters and North American river otters at the Oregon Zoo or I am working with students on Whidbey Island to research coastal behavior of wild river otters on Whidbey Island, typically on environmental easements on Whidbey Camano Land Trust property.
+In the last two decades, I have enjoyed a career at Pacific University, in Forest Grove, as a Professor of Comparative Animal Behavior and Neuroscience.
+I spend my professional time researching animal welfare among sea otter (Enhydrus lutris) and North American river otter (Lontra canadensis) at the Oregon Zoo or with students on Whidbey Island to research coastal behavior of wild river otter.

 I live in McMinnville, Oregon on a homestead in the Willamette Valley, where my husband, Tom and I, are actively working to remove invasive species and restore the endemic fauna along Baker Creek.
-It is our hope to further nurture the fragile ecology for the property’s bobcats, coyotes, deer, owls, opossum, raccoons, and a myriad of other wildlife.
-We are also caretakers to Barred Plymouth Rock and Lavender Orpington chickens, Japanese quail, Indian peafowl, Campbell’s Khaki and Swedish ducks, 2 dogs, 3 barn cats, and 3 bee hives.
+It is our hope to further nurture the fragile ecology for the property’s bobcats, cougar, coyotes, deer, owls, opossum, raccoons, and a myriad of other wildlife.

-The photos below are a plug for Ocean Futures, an experience I was privileged to contribute as part of an Earthwatch service project, with Jean Michel-Cousteau evaluating coral reef health and the impact of the crown of thorns on zooxanthellae in Fiji.
+The photos below are a plug for Ocean Futures, an experience I was privileged to contribute to as part of an Earthwatch service project, alongside Jean-Michel Cousteau, evaluating coral reef health and the impact of the crown-of-thorns on zooxanthellae in Fiji.